A flash sale email brings a spike in clicks, yet revenue barely moves. The real lift often comes from a different email type sent at a precise moment.

 A strong email strategy is built like a funnel, not a calendar.
 Each stage has a different reader mindset, and the emails you send should match that shift.
 When the funnel is mapped clearly, email becomes a repeatable system that improves results without constant rebuilding.

-1. Set Your Funnel Stages Before Writing Any Email – For tips on writing effective pitch emails, see this pitching email example guide.
+1. Set Your Funnel Stages Before Writing Any Email – For tips on writing professional emails to offer services, see this pitching email example guide.

 Start by defining the stages your audience moves through.
 This keeps every email connected to a clear purpose.